trapswager/String-processing/README.md

   - Outcome: Passed

 Issues Encountered
-During the testing process, I encountered an issue with evaluating expressions using the JavaScript engine.
+During my testing process, I encountered an issue with evaluating expressions using the JavaScript engine.
 Some expressions threw exceptions due to incorrect formatting.
 I addressed these issues by ensuring that the input expressions were valid and well-formed before evaluation.

 Conclusion
 I successfully tested the StringProcessor class, and all test cases passed without any significant issues.
 I learned how to create unit tests using JUnit and improved my understanding of handling exceptions in code.